 Question 4: Courage

 No one will deny that it takes courage to be a secret agent.
 But in connection with intelligence work people usually think in terms of the wrong kind of courage, such as being dropped from a helicopter into a stormy sea or engaging in shooting matches or fistfights.
 In other words, plain physical courage.
 Movies and cheap spy thrillers are to blame for this misconception; spectacular feats of this kind are their bread and butter.
 Such things do indeed take place in real life, but far less frequently than is generally assumed.
-While physical bravery is an admirable and useful character trait in all walks of life, it is rather a different type of courage that is required of he secret agent.
+While physical bravery is an admirable and useful character trait in all walks of life, it is rather a different type of courage that is required of the secret agent.
 To do something that runs contrary to your every instinct or is directly opposed to your most cherished convictions – or not to do something you feel you have to do – calls for a very rare and special kind of courage.

 Take for example the situation described in question 4.
 Highest marks are given to the man who minds his own business, who does not interfere with the person ill-treating the child or puppy.
-Under normal circumstances we should feel nothing but disgust for such cowardly behavior, let along praise it or give it high marks.
+Under normal circumstances we should feel nothing but disgust for such cowardly behavior, let alone praise it or give it high marks.
 But in most cases there are different standards of behavior for the secret agent.
 By interfering he may involve himself in a situation detrimental to his assignment.
 He may draw undue attention to himself, he may be held up and miss an important appointment, or he may even end up in a police station, being questioned.
-It's all very well to be a person of principle, but a spy’s first consideration must be his mission
+It’s all very well to be a person of principle, but a good spy’s first consideration must be his mission.

 I have often watched with bleeding heart the Egyptian peasants beat and maltreat their cart horses.
 Being a passionate horseman, my blood boiled every time.
 Indeed, on one occasion I lost control of myself and gave the peasant a sound thrashing with his own whip.
-That was a mistake, of course, and it was an example how a spy should not behave.
+That was a mistake, of course, and it was an example how a good spy should not behave.
 Luckily, my rash action had no unpleasant consequences for me.